- Chair of the Division Prof. Dr. Sonja Rohrmann

 - Employees at the Department for Assessment & Evaluation

-- Student Research Assistants
+- Student and scientific Research Assistants

 Prof. Dr. Stephan Bongard

 I am primarily interested in the investigation of individual differences in the regulation of stress and emotion using quantitative, psychometric and psychophysiological methods in experimental and quasi-experimental designs.
 In these studies we usually take readings of blood pressure, heart rate and hormonal parameters (saliva cortisol) as indicators of stress responses.
 My current research projects are grouped in four areas.

 Individual Differences and Health Psychology of Migration and Acculturation Stress

 Acculturation is defined as those processes of adaptation which result from continuous encounter of members from different cultures.
 We have developed the Frankfurt Acculturation Scale FRACC) which conceptualizes a migrant's strategy of adaptation as a continuous bi-dimensional characteristic of the individual.
 The scale consists of two independent factors: 'Orientation towards the culture of origin' and ''Orientation towards the host culture'.
 Our studies show different distributions of acculturation strategies dependent of the ethnic group of the migrants.
 Further, we found associations between acculturation strategy and health complains and depressive symptoms in adolescents.